tlienart/Franklin.jl/docs/src/man/syntax.md

 !!! note

-    In the future, there may be a possibility to define bibliography styles.
+    In the future, there may be a possibility to define specific bibliography styles.
     I've not yet come around to it but feel free to open an issue if you would like this or would like to suggest a way to do it.

 ## Insertions